-There’s no question that Austria will be in over their heads once again at the World Juniors.
-Armed with arguably the best Austrian player ever in Marco Rossi last year, they still finished without a win and with a minus-28 goal differential; the next lowest, Switzerland, had a minus-15.
-Had the 2021 tournament been a regular World Junior Championship, Austria would have been relegated back to Division 1-A and had to start back at square one.
-But thanks to a global pandemic, it was far from normal, and thus, the relegation series was scrapped, giving Austria a second chance to prove they deserve to be in the top division.
+Team Austria is again expected to be in over their heads at the World Junior Championship this month.
+In last year’s tournament, armed with arguably the best Austrian player ever in Marco Rossi, they still finished without a win and a minus-28 goal differential; the next lowest, Switzerland, had a minus-15.
+Had the 2021 tournament taken place as usual, Austria would have been relegated to Division 1-A, but thanks to the global pandemic, it was far from normal, and thus, the relegation series was scrapped, giving Austria a second chance to play in the WJC.

 But Austria won’t sit back and welcome defeat.
-Nine players from last year’s young roster are set to return to Edmonton, many of whom have been playing in Austria’s top hockey leagues.
-Here are three players who could end up making the biggest difference in the team’s pursuit to avoid relegation.
+Eight players from last year’s roster are set to return to Edmonton, many of whom have been playing in Austria’s top hockey leagues.
+Here are the ones who could end up making the biggest difference in the team’s pursuit of proving they deserve to be in the top division.

-Wraneschitz’s performance ensnared the imagination of hockey fans all over the world.
-Despite Austria’s 10th-place finish in Edmonton, he was an easy choice for one of the team’s three Stars of the tournament, and he even caught the attention of the Western Hockey League’s Victoria Royals, who signed him after selecting the goalie in the first round of the 2021 CHL Import Draft.
+Wraneschitz’s performance captured the imagination of hockey fans all over the world.
+Despite Austria’s 10th-place finish in Edmonton, he was an easy choice for one of the team’s three Stars of the tournament, and he even caught the attention of the Western Hockey League’s Victoria Royals, who signed him after selecting him in the first round of the 2021 CHL Import Draft.

 Bottom Line for Austria